 Owner Chris Morley traveled extensively to find inspiration for his brewery and restaurant space.
 Mason’s long bar and barrels (and flags) are tributes to European beer halls and rathskellers.

 On a follow-up visit a few days later, I orderd like less of a glutton.
 The mussels and frites, though listed on the menu under a heading of “Snacks,” is ample enough for an entrée.
 They came heaped in a saison-miso broth that was mellow and fragrant and delicious sopped up with the accompanying crostinis.
 A strawberry lobster salad was likewise surprisingly filling, with generous chunks of claw and knuckle meat, local greens and strawberries, and saison again, this time in the vinaigrette.
 Sandwiches and creative pizzas — made with dough from Bangor’s Dabesta Pizza Co. — round out a menu that Bard changes seasonally and that nicely balances adventure and familiarity.

 Morley points to comfort-y Portland hotspots like Nosh and Duckfat as inspirations.
 “That kind of elevated approachability,” he says, “we wanted to bring some of that back here.”

 Let it be said that Mason’s pours some terrific beers, particulary excelling at Belgian and German varieties.
 Morley says they can’t brew their Hipster Apocalypse, a piney and tropical American IPA, fast enough to keep up with demand.
-But like my beloved old brewpubs, it’s the scene that makes the place click, the lawyers-to-students-to-constuction-workers clientele, the kiddos playing cornhole and dogs chillaxing on the sunny patio, the tunes floating over the water from Bangor’s outdoor concert series.
+But as in my beloved old brewpubs, it’s the scene that makes the place click, the lawyers-to-students-to-construction-workers clientele, the kiddos playing cornhole and dogs chillaxing on the sunny patio, the tunes floating over the water from Bangor’s outdoor concert series.
 Perhaps the dream of the ’90s is alive in Brewer?